isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 the long-term solution, and also the short-term solution so add a Message-Authenticator attribute in all sent messages and require it in all received messages (note the second point is enforced only by recent RADIUS servers).
+These solutions are experimental.

 .. _radius-overview: